Hercules and His 12 Labors

 Hercules

-Next, Hercules had to bring back to the King a huge deer that was the pet of the Athena, the goddess of the hunt, who took care of all animals.
-Athena’s deer had golden horns and hoofs of bronze and was faster than any other creature alive.
-Hercules chased her pet deer for many months.
+Next, Hercules had to bring back to the King a huge deer that was the pet of Athena, goddess of the hunt.
+Athena took care of all the animals.
+Her pet deer had golden horns and hoofs of bronze and was faster than any other creature alive.
+Hercules chased her pet deer for months.
 Finally, he shot an arrow that wounded the animal.
-Carrying the animal on his shoulders, he came upon none other than the goddess Athena herself.
-She was shocked to see her pet, hurt like that.
-Hercules explained why he was forced to capture the animal, and he said that he was sorry.
-Athena understood.
-She forgave him, as long as he agreed to set the animal free.
-Hercules agreed.
-So Athena healed the deer’s wound and let Hercules carry her pet back to King Eury.

 Hercules